Bakare32/PastelChallenge/README.md

 NOTES:

 1.On the WebView, a spinnerview will be display and it will only dismiss once all the data in the url has already be implemented.
+2. Due to the use of Third-party Libraries, please in order to run this app, please run pod install in your terminal.